seanh/pocket_to_pinboard/README.md

 * Also syncs a bookmark's tags from Pocket to Pinboard
   * Pocket tags can contain spaces, Pinboard tags can't.
 Any spaces in your Pocket tags will be replaced with underscores
 * Stays well within Pocket and Pinboard's API limits, even when syncing a lot of bookmarks
-* Run it periodically on GitHub Actions
+* Run it continuously on GitHub Actions

 Limitations
 -----------